Silviug-Nss/Conditional-Wasserstein-GAN-for-Energy-Consumption-in-Large-Buildings/README.md

 cWGAN-GP-SN architecture.

 (a) The Generator structure.
-From noise and labels to electrical data
+From noise and labels to electrical data.

 (b) The Critic structure.
-Takes fake/real electrical records and gives scores accordingly
+Takes fake/real electrical records and gives scores accordingly.

-(c) The bigger picture of the cWGAN-GP-SN architecture
+(c) The bigger picture of the cWGAN-GP-SN architecture.

 ## Generator structure details: